danielneil/Shark/PLUGINS.README.md

 # Plugins Documentation

-This is documentation for the plugins.
+This is documentation for the plugins for the trading platforms.

 ## check_rsi.py